dnebauer/vim-dn-latex/README.md

 ### Templates

 Templates are provided for article, report, book and beamer presentation documents.
-On opening a new `.tex` file the user selects document type and enters document author, title and description.
+On opening a new tex file the user selects document type and enters document author, title and description.
 For beamer presentations the user also enters institute.
 An appropriate template is inserted and the values entered into the template.

 ### Settings